 Firstly, what is the funding for?

 Schools must use the funding to make additional and sustainable improvements to the quality of PE and sport you offer.
 This means that you should use the premium to:

 - develop or add to the PE and sport activities that your school already offers

 - build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years

-So, no surprise there.
 PE and Sport Premium is designed to improve the quality of PE and sport offered by your school to students.
-Above all the funding is in place to support a positive impact on the sport currently offered by school.
-And also improve your future sporting activities, plans and events.
+Essentially the funding serves two purposes; it supports the positive impact on sport currently offered by your school and it improves your future sporting activities, plans and events.